 Why Mag Oil and not Mag Supplements?

-The problem with taking magnesium orally is that it is hard on the bowels.* You have to build up tolerance, then maintain it.
+The problem with taking magnesium orally is that it can be hard on the bowels.
+You have to build up tolerance, then maintain it.
 If you skip your oral mag for a few days, you have to start over with the titration and build up tolerance again.

-*Of course, if you are constipated, magnesium is the go-to.
-Lots of people drink MoM to both get mag and stay regular.
+Of course, if you are constipated, magnesium is the go-to.
+Lots of people use magnesium to both get mag and stay regular.

 Mag OIL, on the other hand, isn’t hard on your bowels at all.
 You rub it on, it absorbs transdermally and skips your digestive system altogether.

 How to Make Magnesium Oil:

 Mix 1 cup of mag chloride and 1 cup of filtered water in a mason jar and swirl every few minutes.
 Within 30 minutes or so, the flakes are dissolved.
 That’s it: you’ve got mag oil.
 Two cheap ingredients, two simple steps — it’s that fast and easy!

 Some people heat the water to mix.
 You can, I don’t see how it will hurt, but I never have.
 It mixes fine without heat and never settles.
 Once mixed, it stays mixed.

 There are two kinds of mag chloride used to make magnesium oil: edible (“food grade”) and non-edible.
 The edible is double in price but still way affordable.

 - A top-rated EDIBLE brand is here.
 They have done a ton of testing and have answered all questions.
 As always, good info in the Q&A and reviews.